CrowdStrike/foundry-sample-servicenow-itsm/USERDOCS.md

 ## High-Level Overview

-The ServiceNow ITSM Helper is a Foundry application that enables seamless integration between CrowdStrike Falcon and ServiceNow IT Service Management (ITSM) systems.
+The ServiceNow ITSM and SIR is a Foundry application that enables seamless integration between CrowdStrike Falcon and ServiceNow IT Service Management (ITSM) systems.
 This integration allows security teams to efficiently manage incidents by automatically creating and updating ServiceNow tickets based on CrowdStrike detections and alerts.

 The app provides a bridge between your security operations in CrowdStrike and your IT service management processes in ServiceNow, ensuring that security incidents are properly tracked, managed, and resolved through established ITSM workflows.